MeiramSh/gate-tracker/README.md

 Also, other than gates, we can use this system to monitor and control windows, electricity, heating, air conditioning, and many more.

+## Materials and Methods
+1. Arduino Uno and breadboard.
+2. Ethernet Shield and ethernet cable.
+3. Ultrasonic Sonar for detecting the current state of the garage gate.
+4. 1 Dip Switch 8 for allowing the notification flow.
+5. Wires.
+6. Resistor to connect the switch.
+7. Paperboard for building the garage simulation.

 ## Description

 The microcontroller we used is Arduino Uno with Ethernet Shield.
 We send data using a web client interface